 Aside from deals minimizing their costs, you can also offer accessories that go with the style they chose as a token of appreciation for their patronage.
 This will push your buyers to choose your fashion brand again over your other apparel competition.

 The key to attracting and keeping customers lies in your created pricing strategy.
 To correctly price your merchandise without incurring a loss, focus on two key variables: Cost of Goods Sold and Target Customers.

 Luxury brands like Louis Vuitton use value-based pricing, relying on the brand’s value rather than its manufacturing cost.
 As a starting fashion brand, it’ll be easy to copy high-end labels if you’re selling premium goods that require precision and effort.

 In comparison, fast fashion brands produce high volume and offer lower prices.

 To get a balance and price your products right while maintaining your brand value and uniqueness, you can manufacture high-quality products ethically and market them as such.

 8. Advertise and Hire a Creative Director

 However, you shouldn’t just leave the marketing efforts to a creative director.
-You should also keep tabs on their work to make better decisions.
+It would be best if you also kept tabs on their work to make better decisions.
 You need to understand the course they are taking to keep the other aspects of your fashion brand aligned with what they envision.

 To be where your target consumers are, you can use the following methods: